Tshwane Town Planning Scheme 2008

 Make the right decisions

-We have included these Tshwane Town Planning Scheme Regulations to assist you with accessing the correct information so that you can make the right decisions.
-When it comes to planning any construction, building, and renovation or the purchase of property with developments in mind.
+We have included these Tshwane Planning Scheme Regulations to assist you with accessing the correct information so that you can make the right decisions when it comes to planning any construction, building, and renovation or the purchase of property with developments in mind.

 Parts 1 to 8

-Part 1 contains general information, including the date when the zoning scheme and Town Planning Scheme became operative and the areas that were consolidated into the new scheme.
+Part 1 contains general information, including the date when the zoning scheme became operative and the areas that were consolidated into the new scheme.

 Part 2 Refers to Streets, Buildings, and Building Restriction Areas and covers Closed Streets and prohibition of access.
 Building Lines in the New Townships and on Subdivisions and Canopies in front of Building Lines.
-Land for street widening is addressed and Building Restriction Areas of the Town Planning Scheme (Table A).
+Land for streety widening is addressed and Building Restriction Areas (Table A)

 Part 3 “Use of Buildings and Land” specifies what land and buildings in the various areas are to be used for.
 Permission from the Municipality and other Consent is dealt with in this part.

-Part 5 Parking and Loading Facilities sizes and limits are covered in the Town Planning Scheme.
+Part 5 Parking and Loading Facilities sizes and limits are covered.

 Part 6 “Amenity in and of the Environment and Appearance of Buildings” refers to the Aesthetic Considerations with regards to Site Development Plan and Landscape Development Plan.

-Part 8 Gives all the Town Planning Scheme Schedules under 22 chapters.
+Part 8 Gives all the Schedules under 22 chapters.

-Finally, there is a list of tables that are referred to in the various chapters and a list of Annexures for the Town Planning Scheme.
+Finally, there is a list of tables that are referred to in the various chapters and a list of Annexures.

 >